 We don’t understand, because we don’t face the same risks.

-Until a new social structure has proven its stability, you don't abandon the old one.
-Not when what's at stake is that valuable.
+Until a new social structure has proven itself, you don’t abandon the old one.
+Not when what’s at stake is your whole family.

 Skipping the Industrial Age